spencexd7/violet/policy.md

 - To access or use the bot for any commercial purpose without the express written consent of the bot owner

-## Functionality of the Bot

-The bot provides a variety of functions and features, including but not limited to:

-- Moderation tools

-- Information retrieval

-- Utility tools

--  Auto responder

-- Server Verification

-- Ai Chatbot

-- Downtime notifier

-- Ping on join

-- Boost notifier

-- And much more...

-The owner of the bot reserves the right to modify, add or remove features at any time without prior notice.

 ## Responsiblity